 Klosterkirche St Anna in Lehel - Churches of Munich Germany

-[Image Courtesy: Borisb17 via Canva Pro]
+Image Courtesy: Borisb17 via Canva Pro

 Behind the simple white and yellow façade, you will find an opulent Rococo church interior.
 Ceiling and wall frescoes created by the Asam brothers adorn every nook and corner.
-It is easy to spend an hour here appreciating the beautiful frescoes and altars.

-Interactive map for churches in Munich
+Interactive Map for Churches in Munich

 Map of churches in Munich